waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Boulder:** Requires HM Strength to move.
 - **Hole:** Warps player to a lower floor.
 - **Ladder (Up/Down):** Warps player between floors.
+- **Warp:** An instant transition point between maps or areas within a map (e.g., doors, cave entrances).
 - **Steps:** Allows vertical and horizontal movement between 'steps' and adjacent 'ground' or 'elevated_ground' tiles.
 - **Spinner:** Forces movement in a specific direction.
 - **Elevated Ground:** Walkable ground at a different elevation.
 HM Surf cannot be initiated from this tile type.
+Movement between `elevated_ground` and `ground` is only possible via `steps`.
+- **Gate (`gate_offscreen`, `closed_gate`):** Barriers that may open or close based on game events.
+Off-screen gates are treated as potentially open for pathfinding unless proven otherwise.

 ## B. General Heuristics & Rules
 - **PC Interaction:** To use a PC, stand on the tile directly below it, face up, and press 'A'.
 - **HM Usage:** HMs are used from the party menu outside of battle.
-The game does not automatically use an HM when you walk into an obstacle; you must manually stop and use it from the menu.
-- **Party Planning:** Always confirm all required HMs (Fly, Surf, Strength, Cut) are present in the party *before* leaving a Pokémon Center to travel to a new area.
+- **Party Planning:** Always confirm all required HMs (Fly, Surf, Strength, Cut) are present in the party *before* leaving a Pokémon Center.
-- **Dynamic Map Elements:** Some map elements, like trees, can appear dynamically based on player movement or other triggers (e.g., Fuchsia City at (19,20) and (17,12)).
+- **Dynamic Map Elements:** Some map elements, like trees, can appear dynamically (e.g., Fuchsia City at (19,20)).

 # III.
 Tool Development & Usage

 ## A. Custom Tools
-- **`pathfinder`:** The tool has been through extensive debugging.
-It initially failed to correctly handle dismounting from Surf, then had a silent failure due to a missing function call, and finally an `AttributeError` due to incorrect parsing of move data.
+- **`pathfinder`:** This tool underwent a lengthy and painful debugging process due to multiple critical failures.
+The issues included incorrect Surf dismount logic, silent failures, AttributeErrors, and ignoring impassable tiles.
 All known bugs are now fixed.
 - **`spinner_maze_solver`:** Untested.
 I MUST use this tool at the next spinner maze encountered (Viridian Gym) to validate its functionality.

 ## B. Agent & Tool Usage Notes
 - Proximity of recommended locations from agents should be considered for efficiency.
-- I must fix failing tools immediately instead of deferring the task.
+- I must fix failing tools immediately using my `code_debugger_agent` instead of deferring the task or attempting manual fixes.

 # IV.
 Puzzles & Hypotheses